 Study Space in the Law Library

 The Law Library offers many study areas that have access to technology.
-In addition to wired study carrels and a student computer labs, two thirds of the Law Library currently enjoys wireless coverage for students with laptops.
+In addition to wired study carrels and a student computer lab, wireless coverage is available throughout the library.

-The Law Library has 113 wired carrels for use by any library patron.
-The carrels are available on a first come/first served basis and provide networking and electricity for mobile computing devices.
+The Law Library has nearly 300 seating options throughout the library, including study carrels, work spaces, soft seating, and a formal Reading Room.
+These seats are available on a first come/first served basis and many provide networking and electricity for mobile computing devices.

 Group Study Rooms

-The Law Library has 17 group study rooms for use by law students.
+The Law Library has 27 group study rooms for use by Georgia State Law students.
 Students in groups of two or more may reserve study rooms on a first come/first served basis.
-All study rooms contain wired tables and several of the study rooms have technology for viewing audio visual materials.
-In addition, every study room except 180D contains a dry-erase board.
+All study rooms contain wired tables and dry-erase boards and five of the study rooms (530-533 and 537) have technology for viewing audio visual materials.
+Most study rooms seat up to 6 people.
+Rooms 537 and 603 can seat up to 10 people.

-Law students can make group study reservations at the Circulation Desk or using the online booking system.
+Law students can make group study reservations using the online booking system or at the Circulation Desk.

-A section of the Law Library has been established as a silent study area.
-Table-tents identify this area in the Law Library.
+The 6th floor of the Law Library has been established as a quiet study area.
 Please be considerate to students and patrons who are studying in this area.

 Law Library Student Computer Lab

-The law library hosts a 28 workstations student computer lab including general purpose and research service specific printers.
-These computing resources are limited to college of law students.
-The law library student computer lab is available to law students all hours the library is open.
+The Law Library hosts a 16 workstation student computer lab with nearby general purpose and research-service-specific printers.
+These computing resources are limited to College of Law students.
+The Law Library student computer lab is available to law students all hours the library is open.

 Other Resources: Photocopier, Scanners, and a Microform Reader